Portion/Yield:Makes 40 - 50

 As a child I loved coconut ice; the best bit was making it with my mum.
 She liked baking and it was one activity we could do together.
-Balancing work and home life is not easy and as a child I never realised how hard it is as my expectations were that mum had to be available all the time; the fact of the matter is that she had to work to give me a good education and I had to settle for little time spent with her.
-Baking was time well spent and the sense of achievement and enjoyment meant the day always ended on a high.
+Balancing work and home life is not easy and as a child I never realised how hard it is, as my expectations were that mum would be available all the time; in reality she had to work to give me a good education and I had to settle for less time spent with her.
+So baking was time well spent together and the sense of achievement and enjoyment meant the day always ended on a high.
 I guess this is the case for most families and if you can find something as simple as making coconut ice together, then enjoy.

 Ingredients & Method